wacncontent/CustomizeTool/output/articles/virtual-machines/virtual-machines-deploy-rmtemplates-powershell.md

 ## <a id="windowsvm"></a>TASK: Create a virtual machine

 This task uses a template from the template gallery.
-To learn more about the template, see [Deploy a simple Windows VM in West US](https://azure.microsoft.com/documentation/templates/101-simple-windows-vm/).
+To learn more about the template, see [Deploy a simple Windows VM in China North](https://azure.microsoft.com/documentation/templates/101-simple-windows-vm/).

 ![](./media/virtual-machines-deploy-rmtemplates-powershell/windowsvm.png)